Chief Fire Officers

 One Captain is assigned to each of the six fire stations to administrate operations.
 Lieutenants are also assigned to each station who help lead crews and oversee apparatus readiness.

-Members of the Fire Company don't select their fire officers by voting.
-Instead, the Chief of the Department is appointed by the Fire District, who serves an opened-ended term at the Fire District's pleasure.
+Members of the Fire Company don’t select their fire officers by voting.
+Instead, the Chief of the Department is appointed by the Fire District, who serves an opened-ended term at the Fire District’s pleasure.
 Adjutant Chiefs are selected by the Department Chief.
-Captains are promoted from the Lieutenant ranks by the Chief of the Department.
-Appointment to the rank of Lieutenant is determined by résumé, a practical exam, an oral interview with a committee composed of Chiefs and Captains, and a one-on-one interview with the Chief of the Department.
+Captains are promoted from the membership ranks by the Chief of the Department.
+Appointment to the officer position follows an application period where oral interviews are held with ranking officers and a one-on-one interview with the Chief of the Department.

 You can learn about the Chiefs of the Simsbury Volunteer Fire Company, who are responsible for leading our department, in the section below.
 Photographs of the Captains and Lieutenants can be found on the Fire Stations pages.

 CHIEF OF THE DEPARTMENT

 JAMES A. BALDIS

 A member of the Simsbury Volunteer Fire Company since 1975, James A. Baldis was promoted to Chief of the Department in January 2005.
 As Chief of the Department, James Baldis is ultimately responsible for managing all aspects of the department.
 These duties include but are certainly not limited to developing Standard Operating Procedures for the Fire Company to operate by, establishing goals for the Fire Company and its members and providing the leadership and discipline needed to reach them, and managing emergency incidents as a command officer by providing direction and making decisions necessary to mitigate the incident.